Skip to content

 You’ll need to bring people together because if they buy into why you exist, they’ll want to join you in making your vision a reality.
 That goes far beyond a website visit, a donation, a newsletter subscription and into the business of building and maintaining mutually beneficial relationships aimed at making things better.

 Community Management – the profession that brings people together – is vital to the success of a charity.
-Community has been steadily gaining traction in the charity sector and I’ve been excited to be part of this work over the past 10 years.
+Community has been steadily gaining traction in the charity sector and I’ve been excited to be part of this work since 2008.

 There’s much more that can be shared, discussed and learned, and more that can be done – so charities can connect people and make things better.
 This blog is my way of helping to share experience with others and I hope it will be helpful.